mezei-peter/CCHIP-8/README.md

 # CCHIP-8

+⚠️Work in progress⚠️

+My other CHIP-8 emulator project (in Rust): https://github.com/mezei-peter/RCHIP-8

 ## Requirements
 The project is mainly designed for a GNU/Linux system.
 It requires **gcc**, **make** and the **sdl2** library.
 On Ubuntu run these commands to install them:
 ```